-Hanan al-Sheikh (1945) is considered one of the first and daring Arab writers in breaking taboo content in her novels.
-She is interested in portraying the suffering of Arab women in the male-dominated society, revealing the personality of men who practice various forms of repression towards her.
-She is well-known by introducing intensive sex in her novels, starting with her first novel “Intihar Rajul Maiet” (The Suicide of a Dead Man) (1970), and “Hikayet Zahra” (1980).
-She explains this by saying: "I think that you cannot be honest by being distant from sex”.
-She started in “Intihar Rajul Maiet” addressing the subject of sex through a man who lost his sexual capacity and followed the subject in most of her novels and stories.
-In Hikayat Zahra for example, sex was bitter and disgusting, but it reflected intimate characters and relationships, and the writer enjoyed the discretion of Zahra, for example, while she prepares to meet the sniper: “Sex is a vital social issue to the extent that it allows me to say that it is the engine that move relations between human beings, even if they thought the opposite or negated that"(Saydawi 2005.101).
-In Hikayat Zahra, the presence of sex is combined with war in order to perform different functions and connotations.
-It is used to domesticate the man/Shehriar, the sniper, in order to limit and reduce the number of his victims in the Lebanese Civil War.
-On the other hand, sex represents a mirror that reflects the ugliness and brutality of men, since they did not stop suppressing and exploiting women; a reflection of the stereotype of man’s power in the male-dominant society.
-Man prevails in the novel because the sex that Zahra used as a weapon to domesticate the sniper, failed to stop him from killing people, and led to her rejection after she became pregnant from him.
+Hanan al-Shaykh is considered one of the first and most daring Arab writers regarding breaking taboos in her novels.
+She is interested in portraying the suffering of Arab women in male-dominated society, whilst revealing the true character of men who engage in various forms of repression against women.
+She is well-known for introducing intense sexual themes in her novels, starting with her first novel “Intihar Rajul Maiet” (The Suicide of a Dead Man), published in 1970 and “Hikayat Zahra”, published in 1980.
+She explains this by saying: “I think that you cannot be honest by being distant from sex”.
+She started in her work, “Intihar Rajul Maiet”, by addressing the subject of sex by writing about a man who has lost his sexual capacity to perform.
+In Hikayat Zahra for example, sex was constructed as bitter and disgusting, but it reflected intimate characters and relationships, and the writer enjoyed the discretion of Zahra, for example, while she prepares to meet the sniper.
+The author writes: “Sex is a vital social issue to the extent that it allows me to say that it is the engine that move relations between human beings, even if they thought the opposite or negated that” .
+In Hikayat Zahra, the presence of sex is combined with the theme of war, in an attempt to communicate a deeper meaning and construct the man, Shehriar as domesticated. .
+This serves to reduce the number of his victims in the Lebanese Civil War, one of the goals of the main female character.
+On the other hand, sex represents a mirror which reflects the ugliness and brutality of these men, in particular how they oppress and exploit women, symbolizing a reflection of the stereotype of man’s power in the male-dominated society.
+Man prevails in the novel because the sex that Zahra used as a weapon to domesticate the sniper, fails to stop him from killing people, and leads to her rejection after she becomes pregnant with his child.